Hannah-Moon/47_React_-useContext_FavoriteMovie/README.md

-# React `useConext' hook: Favorite Movie 🎬
+# React `useConext` hook: Favorite Movie 🎬

-> This project is a simple movie search app that can store favorite movies built with React useContext.
+- This project is a simple movie search app that can store favorite movies built with React useContext.
-> If users like the movie, they can store the movie by clicking favorite movie icon to store the movie in their folder.
+- If users like the movie, they can store the movie by clicking favorite movie icon to store the movie in their folder.

 <img alt='screen capture' src="/assets/movie.png"></div>